With a simple Google search, knowledge is at our fingertips.

 Google Scholar is a fantastic resource for discovering scholarly journals written by academics who study the field.

-This work is not easy, but oh so necessary.
+This work is not easy, but necessary.